TheSakurist/GWN/README.md

-Here’s a template for your "Read Me" text file for the GitHub page of your "Guess Who" game app.
-You can customize it further as needed:

----

 # Guess Who Nikke Edition

 Welcome to the Guess Who Game App!
 This application allows you to create and play a multiplayer "Guess Who" game with friends using girls from the gacha game "Goddess of Victory: Nikke"